-How organic farmer Bev Trowbridge super sized her soil with the micro-organism mycorrhizal fungi
+How organic farmer Bev Trowbridge super-sized her soil with micro-organisms & mycorrhizal fungi

 This award-winning organic farmer may have hundreds of sheep and cattle, but what she’s really farming is millions and millions of invisible helpers.

 Words: Kathy Hunter Images: Sally Tagg

 Bev Trowbridge knows exactly how many sheep and cattle she has at any given moment, but it’s the unknown quantities of livestock she farms underground that often preoccupy her thoughts.

 “They’re the ones we need to nurture,” she says.
 “If they’re well looked after, everything else will thrive, too.”